Why last week was bullish for oil and natural gas commodities (Part 3 of 4)

 NGLs are made up of different compounds that receive different prices, and production streams are largely ethane and propane

 According to a presentation by the Midstream Energy Group, the average NGL barrel composition in December 2011 was ~43% ethane, ~28% propane, ~7% normal butane, ~9% isobutane, and ~13% pentanes or heavier hydrocarbons.
-Using this representative composite barrel, NGL prices closed at $39.77 per barrel on March 14 compared to $39.90 per barrel for the week ended March 7, 2014.
+Using this representative composite barrel, NGL prices were up 9% on the week, closing at $48.20 per barrel on January 24 compared to $44.26 per barrel for the week ended January 17.
+During the week, ethane traded up 30% and propane traded up 11%.

-The representative NGL barrel remains up over 25% since lows in June, a medium-term positive catalyst.
-Natural gas liquids prices were helped by the rise in WTI crude prices, which shot up from ~$95 per barrel to levels of up to $110 per barrel at points in the second half of 2013, and natural gas liquids prices correlate to movements in crude oil prices.
-Since then, though, crude prices had retreated somewhat, to ~$99 per barrel currently.
+The representative NGL barrel is up nearly 50% since lows in June, a medium-term positive catalyst.
+Natural gas liquids prices were helped by strength in WTI crude prices, which shot up from ~$95 per barrel to levels of up to $110 per barrel at points, as NGLs and crude correlate.
+Since then, though, crude prices have retreated somewhat, to ~$97 per barrel currently.
 However, NGL prices have remained relatively robust.
 One factor in this trend is that the composite NGL barrel has been helped by an increase in propane prices, which has likely been driven by higher propane exports.
+For more analysis, see How soaring propane exports affect prices.

 Background: NGLs have historically tracked movements in crude prices

 Natural gas liquids prices have largely tracked crude oil prices historically.
-However, over recent years, the composite barrel as a percentage of crude prices has declined.
-This is because ethane and propane make up a large percentage of the average NGL barrel, but these two commodities especially had experienced a surge in supply due to the shale boom and experienced a decline in prices in relation to crude oil.
+However, over recent years, the composite barrel as a percentage of crude price has declined.
+This is because ethane and propane make up a large percentage of the average NGL barrel, but these two commodities especially have experienced a surge in supply due to the shale boom and have experienced a decline in prices.

 There’s still a correlation between NGL prices and crude, and movements in oil prices can cause NGL prices to move as well.
-Plus, the NGL barrel price relative to crude oil has recovered somewhat since June of 2013, as we’ve seen.
+Plus, the NGL barrel price relative to crude oil has recovered somewhat since June of this year, as we’ve seen.

-This week saw NGL prices trade roughly flat a neutral short-term indicator.
-However, NGL prices are up significantly since late June 2013, a positive medium-term indicator.
-From a longer-term perspective, many producers still find current price levels economic enough to continue to target and drill for NGLs, but they’ve suffered from NGL prices coming off highs (~$50 to $60 per barrel through much of 2011 versus ~$40 per barrel now).
+This week saw NGL prices trade up, a positive short-term indicator.
+Plus, note that NGL prices are up significantly since late June—a positive medium-term indicator.
+From a longer-term perspective, many producers still find current price levels economic enough to continue to target and drill for NGLs, but they’ve suffered from NGL prices coming off highs (~$50 to $60 per barrel through much of 2011 versus ~$48 per barrel now).
 Major producers of NGLs include CHK, RRC, SM, and LINE—many of which are found in energy ETFs such as the Vanguard Energy ETF (VDE) and the SPDR S&P Oil & Gas Exploration & Production ETF.

 Browse this series on Market Realist: